bendwild/afromedica/content/Afromedica Academy/Afromedica Academy.md

   - _2025_
   - jacqueline-nwando-olayiwola
 description: Welcome to Afromedica Academy, a curated space where we provide a reliable source of information on a variety of topics in the medical field.
 We are committed to helping you stay up-to-date and well-informed on the latest developments and breakthroughs in the industry.
 Dive into our library of impactful resources and critical topics.
-modified: 2025-08-04
+modified: 2025-08-08
 ---
 <div class="hero">
-  <h2>Welcome to Afromedica Academy!</h2>
+  <h2>Welcome to our very own knowledge platform!</h2>
-  <p>This is a curated space where we provide a reliable source of information on a variety of topics in the medical field.
-We are committed to helping you stay up-to-date and well-informed on the latest developments and breakthroughs in the industry.
-Dive into our library of impactful resources and critical topics.</p>
+  <p>This is a curated space where we provide a reliable source of information on a variety of topics regarding race, health(care) and everything in between.</p>
 </div>

 > [!info]+ How to navigate Afromedica Academy?